keycloak/keycloak/docs/building.md

 To build Keycloak run:

-    mvn clean install
+    mvn clean install -DskipTests=true -DskipTestsuite

-This will build all modules and run the testsuite.
+This will build all modules.
+The build of the Keycloak server is then available in the archive under the directory `quarkus/dist/target`.

-To build the ZIP distribution run:

-    mvn clean install -Pdistribution

-Once completed you will find distribution archives in `distribution`.

-To build only the server run:
+To build only the current Keycloak server run:

-    mvn -Pdistribution -pl distribution/server-dist -am -Dmaven.test.skip clean install
+    mvn -pl quarkus/dist -am -DskipTests clean install

 ---
 **NOTE**